Skip to Main Content

 One of the biggest limitations to Commonwealth Casualty car insurance is that there are few car insurance discounts available.
 The only advertised discount is a multi-policy discount, which can help you get a lower rate if you bundle your auto and home or renters insurance with Commonwealth.

-While not a traditional discount, you may also save on your car insurance by enrolling in Commonwealth’s vanishing deductible program.
-For each year that you do not have a claim, your deductible will drop by $100, with savings of up to $500.
-If you are a safe driver, taking advantage of this program could help you save money.
+You may also save on your car insurance by enrolling in Commonwealth’s vanishing deductible program.
+For each year that you do not have a claim, your deductible could drop by $100, with savings of up to $500.
+If you are a safe driver, taking advantage of this program can potentially help you save money.
 It’s important to note that adding the program to your policy will likely increase your premium, but the cost could be offset by the deductible savings if you file a claim.

 This advertisement is powered by Coverage.com, LLC, a licensed insurance producer (NPN: 19966249) and a corporate affiliate of Bankrate.
 The offers and links that appear on this advertisement are from companies that compensate Coverage.com in different ways.
 The compensation received and other factors, such as your location, may impact what offers and links appear, and how, where and in what order they appear.
 While we seek to provide a wide range of offers, we do not include every product or service that may be available.
 Our goal is to keep information accurate and timely, but some information may not be current.
 Your actual offer from an advertiser may be different from the offer on this advertisement.
 All offers are subject to additional terms and conditions.